-MISO and the MISO transmission owners shall study the impact of the PJM interconnection request(s) on MISO transmission and provide draft results to PJM by:
+MISO and the MISO transmission owners shall study the impact of the PJM interconnection request(s) on MISO transmission and provide draft results to PJM by the dates below:

-- March 1 for PJM interconnection requests provided to MISO on or before October 15 of the previous year, - September 1 for PJM interconnection requests provided to MISO on or before April 15 of the same year.

-These impacts shall include a description of the required system reinforcement(s), an estimated planning level cost and construction schedule estimates of the system reinforcement(s).
+Requests Provided to MISO MISO Provides Draft Results On or before October 15 of previous year March 1 On or before April 15 of the same year September 1 hese impacts shall include a description of the required system reinforcement(s), an estimated planning level cost and construction schedule estimates of the system reinforcement(s).
 At times PJM may identify to MISO the need to perform studies associated with an interconnection request other than the times identified above.
 MISO shall endeavor to study these requests at the earliest time which is feasible, but not later than the times as specified above (commencing after April 15 and October 15).